Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks: Acknowledgments

-This work is supported by PRESTO, JST, Grant No.\,JPMJPR1916; ERATO, JST, Grant No.\,JPMJER1601; CREST, JST, Grant No.\,JPMJCR1771; Moonshot R\&D, JST, Grant No.\,JPMJMS2061; MEXT Q-LEAP Grant No.\,JPMXS0120319794 and JPMXS0118068682.
-S.E acknowledges useful discussions with Jinzhao Sun and Xiao Yuan.
+This work is supported by PRESTO, JST, Grants No.\,JPMJPR1916 and No.\,JPMJPR2114; ERATO, JST, Grant No.\,JPMJER1601; CREST, JST, Grant No.\,JPMJCR1771; Moonshot R\&D, JST, Grant No.\,JPMJMS2061; MEXT Q-LEAP Grant No.\,JPMXS0120319794 and JPMXS0118068682.
+S.E. acknowledges useful discussions with Jinzhao Sun and Xiao Yuan.